-The second part of your transition project is to create research pages on each of the following 8 key Textiles designer.
+Your transition project is to create research pages on each of the following 8 key Textiles designer.
 I've included a bit about each of them, but you will create a 2 page spread on each of them on paper, in a sketchbook, or digitally.
 You must include the following: